TenIdiotZInternetu/Raytracer/README.md

 # Documentation

+A primitive Raytracing model for the Photorealistic graphics course.
+It runs on CPU, but support for multithreading is planned.
+The renderer supports reflections, refractions, thrown shadows and diffuse light.
+The reflectance model can be chosen between Phong and Mirofacet with variance of distribution and geometric functions.
+The scene is defined in a specified JSON file.
+Example of it's use can be found in Project/Properties.
+FloatImage class in the shared folder was provided by lecturers for this assignment.

 ### Command line arguments
 `-w | --width` - overwrites ResolutionWidth of the scene's camera
 `-h | --height` - overwrites ResolutionHeight of the scene's camera
 `-s | --samples` - overwrites SamplesPerPixel of the scene's camera
 `-o | --output` - path to the output image -- (Default: "./Outputs/demo.pfm")
-`-c | --config` - path to the configuration json file -- (Default: "./Properties/config.json")
+`-c | --config` - path to the configuration json file -- (Default: "./Properties/Checkpoint4.json")
 `-t | --trace` - Trace scene's JSON deserialization

 ### Configuration arguments